met4citizen/TalkingHead/README.md

 RewriteMap jwtverify "prg:/etc/httpd/jwtverify" apache:apache
 ```

 4. Make a forward proxy for each service in which you add the required API key and protect the proxy with the JWT token verifier.
 Below is an example config for OpenAI API proxy using Apache 2.4 web server.
+Google TTS proxy would follow the same pattern passing the request to `https://eu-texttospeech.googleapis.com/v1/text:synthesize` (in EU).

 ```apacheconf
 # OpenAI API